AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 7. Internet Connection: High-speed internet connection for installation and updates

-It’s worth noting that these requirements may vary depending on the specific version and edition of AutoCAD you are using.
-It’s always recommended to check Autodesk’s official documentation for the most up-to-date system requirements.
+But it is worth noting that these requirements may vary depending on the specific version.
+It is always better to check Autodesk’s official documentation tough.

 Mastering AutoCAD: Getting Started with AutoCAD